rtayek/play/readme.txt

 maybe make a CSV instance for the yahoo.csv file format.

 refactored some of the csv utilities. started a list of excluded stocks.

+should we exclude stocks when building the map or require later code to avoid them?

+let's just use nyq and nms exchanges. experiment with other strategies. predict with a curve fit or finite differences. require a certain amount of positive delta?

+remove exchange from my output .csv files.

+see how these work over time